-Kidnapped Jacksonville Infant Found 18 Years Later
+Kidnapped Florida Infant Found 18 Years Later

 By AMANDA ST. GERMAIN